ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - Deploying two or more instances of an Azure virtual machine across two or more availability zones raises the virtual machine SLA to 99.99 percent
 - Include redundancy to increase availability

+Availability metrics: Use these measures to plan for redundancy and determine customer SLAs.
+- Mean time to recover (MTTR) is the average time it takes to restore a component after a failure.
+- Mean time between failures (MTBF) is how long a component can reasonably expect to last between outages.

 ## preview services and preview features
 to look into new capabilites
 - The public preview service is available to all users
+    - no SLA or guarantee
+    - not recommended for production usage
 - The private preview
     - this feature is always free.
     - the number of customers invited to private previews is limited, and these customers are expected to spend time with the product to provide feedback.